JanaLasser/school_SEIRX/README.md

 Each of the four parts has its own ```README``` file, giving instructions on how to reproduce the simulations and analyses presented in the paper.

+**Note**: to run the scripts listed here, you will need to download the necessary data from the [OSF repository](https://osf.io/mde4k/) corresponding to this project.
+Please download the folder ```data``` from the repository and place it in the same directory of the repository as this README file.

 ## Requirements
 This project requires Python and Jupyter Notebooks to run.
 The scseirx python package can be installed using pip.
 This should satisfy all other package dependencies.